LelinskiM/Test1/README.md

 Social networking sites play a crucial role in modern communication, marketing, and community building.
 Each platform offers unique features and caters to different audiences, making them valuable tools for personal and professional use.

 Social media platforms continue to evolve, catering to various user needs and preferences.
 Whether for personal use, marketing, or community engagement, there is a platform suited for every purpose.
-Understanding the unique features and demographics of each site can help users choose the right platforms for their goals..G
+Understanding the unique features and demographics of each site can help users choose the right platforms for their goals.

 ![image](R.jpg)